 Air monitoring sites have been established at various locations throughout Angus to assess air quality.
-We produce an annual report on air quality in Angus.

 We will investigate complaints regarding air pollution, such as:

 Rather than burning garden waste in your garden please consider the following methods of waste disposal:

 - the council’s provides a kerbside collection of garden waste

 - a special uplift for bulky waste/household items

 - at a recycling centre

 If you decide to have a bonfire only burn dry garden waste, keep it under control and make sure it doesn’t cause a nuisance to neighbours.

 If you are bothered by persistent bonfire smoke, in the first instance you should approach your neighbour and explain the problem.
 If this approach fails you should contact the council using our enquiry form.